-This section of the Hasselblad V-System master guide covers roll film, instant and sheet film backs (magazines) and outlines the variations in types, generations, compatibility, film formats and film types.
-There’s a lot to cover, so I’ll jump right in.
+Part one of this collection covered an in-depth overview of the Hasselblad V-System.
+This section of the guide covers roll film, instant and sheet film backs (designated by Hasselblad as “magazines”).
+I’ll be outlining the variations in types, generations, compatibility, film formats and film types.
+There’s a lot to cover but before I jump right in, here’s exactly what’s covered:

 Hasselblad roll film magazine overview

-There are six types/generations of Hasselblad roll film magazines:
+There are six types/generations of Hasselblad roll film magazines and with two exceptions, they use either 120 or 220 format film:

-- One type of older “manual” magazines (mistakenly known as “C” or “M” type).
+- One type of older “manual” magazines (mistakenly described as “C” or “M” type).

 - Three generations of “A” type (automatic) film magazines.